enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 * Regular fee: 1750 USD in double room, 2100 USD in private room.
 * Plus fee: 2500 USD.

-Partial grants available upon request after applying.
+Partial grants might be available upon request after applying.

 ## Your journey includes:

-* A team of experts, professional tour leaders and educators and local community organizers.
+* A team of experts, professional tour leaders and educators, and local community organizers.
 * City-to-hotel transfers in small groups upon arrival to the bus station in Cancun.
 * All food and beverages (except alcohol).
-* Accommodations in shared room with all amenities.
+* Accommodations.
 * All logistics for tours and transportation as outlined in the itinerary.
 * All entrance fees for archaeological sites, nature preserves and other attractions except optional activities.
-* Complimentary WiFi access where available.

 Your journey **does not** include:

 * flights to and from Cancún.
 * bus from or to Cancun airport.
 * snacks.
-* optional activities (massage, scuba diving)
+* optional activities (massage, scuba diving).
-* health and travel insurance
+* health and travel insurance.

 ## Testimonials